NancyHal/Nancy.Hal/README.md

 What Nancy.Hal does not do
 ===================
  - Handle hal+xml responses
- - Deserialize Hal representations back into POCOs
+ - Deserialize Hal representations back into POCOs (HAL is a serialization format, but says nothing about how to update documents)

 Get started
 =============